ayushgpt01/leetcode/README.md

 # LeetCode Practice – Ayush Gupta

 This repository contains my solutions to algorithm and data structure problems from LeetCode.
-The goal is to build long-term pattern recognition and problem-solving speed across all core topics.
+I am using this repo as a notebook to keep track of my progress and have all solutions in a single place.

 ---